cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 `Identifier`, `get`, `set`, `delete`, `getCurrentHeight`, and module-system related primitives are as defined in [ICS 24](../ics-024-host-requirements).

-The `Channel`, in the IBC version 2 context, represents the chain exit gate.
-By pairing two exit gates (channels) on distinct chain e.g. `A` and `B`, the ground truth for the packet messages flow's commitments verification get verifiably established and the chains can start to exchange data packets and verify them.
-Once two channel are paired, the packets can flow in both directions: from `A` to `B` and from `B` to `A`.
+A `channel` is a pipeline for exactly-once packet delivery between specific modules which are properly registered on separate blockchains, which has at least one end capable of sending packets and one end capable of receiving packets.
 All channels provide exactly-once packet delivery, meaning that a packet sent on one end of a channel is delivered no more and no less than once, eventually, to the other end.

-A Channel is a data structure responsible for maintaining the counterparty information necessary to establish the ground truth for securing the interchain communication and is defined as:
+A `channel` is defined as a data structure responsible for maintaining the counterparty information necessary to establish the root of trust for securing the interchain communication:

 ```typescript
 interface Channel {